What to do if you have a sick pet?

 - Changes in appetite, eating more or less than usual, or excessive water consumption and urination should also be reported.
 Feline patients with hyperthyroidism often become ravenous with associated weight loss.
 The same symptom is common in puppies with huge intestinal parasite loads.
 Animals experiencing increases in water intake could be suffering from acute or chronic kidney disease for which early intervention is critical.

-The point is, at LazyPaw Animal Hospitals, we see veterinary medicine as a team approach: Owner-Patient-Veterinarian and Veterinary Staff.
+The point is, at LazyPaw Animal Hospitals in Frisco, we see veterinary medicine as a team approach: Owner-Patient-Veterinarian and Veterinary Staff.
 We cannot help what we do not know or see.
 Ask us.
 You only want the best for your pet; so do we.